Longwater1234/mybatisgen/README.md

 - Then execute the built program `./mybatisgen`
 - Type your DB Password (Hidden, will not be stored!).
 Hit Enter.
 - After a short while, the finished result will be saved in `output/` folder.
-- Now you can inspect & copy content from `output/` into your Java SpringBoot Project.
-Done.
+- Done.
+Now you can inspect & copy content from `output/` into your SpringBoot Project.

 ## How it works (Overview)